AlanSt/azure-quickstart-templates/001/README.md

 - pass storage keys securely through the system
 - add support for individual vms
 - add support for individual vms inside an availability set (needed for some RDMA setups)
+- add support for SAS keys, or images with no security on them